open-telemetry/oteps/text/0120-metric-trace-log-conversion.md

 * [Issue 398](https://github.com/open-telemetry/opentelemetry-specification/issues/398)
 * [Issue 617](https://github.com/open-telemetry/opentelemetry-specification/issues/617)

-The [aim here](https://gitter.im/open-telemetry/logs?at=5ee284f2ef5c1c28f0194a89) is to create a standard method to convert a trace or metric into a log for Otel exporters to reduce confusion and increase compatability.
+The [aim here](https://gitter.im/open-telemetry/logs?at=5ee284f2ef5c1c28f0194a89) is to create a standard method to convert a trace or metric into a log for Otel exporters to reduce confusion and increase compatibility.

 ## Explanation